 - Permanent brain damage

 When untreated, seizures and coma may be life threatening.

 Go to the emergency room or call the local emergency number (such as 911) immediately if your child has:

-Other mental changes
+- Other mental changes

-Never give a child aspirin unless told to do so by your provider.
+Never give a child aspirin unless told to do so by your child's provider.

-When a child must take aspirin, take care to reduce the child's risk of catching a viral illness, such as the flu and chickenpox.
+When a child must take aspirin for a medical condition, take care to reduce the child's risk of catching a viral illness, such as the flu and chickenpox.
 Avoid aspirin for several weeks after the child has received a varicella (chickenpox) vaccine.

 Note: Other over-the-counter medicines, such as Pepto-Bismol and substances with oil of wintergreen also contain aspirin compounds called salicylates.
 DO NOT give these to a child who has a cold or fever.

-Neil K. Kaneshiro, MD, MHA, Clinical Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
-Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Reviewed By: Charles I. Schwartz, MD, FAAP, Clinical Assistant Professor of Pediatrics, Perelman School of Medicine at the University of Pennsylvania, General Pediatrician at PennCare for Kids, Phoenixville, PA.
+Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2022 A.D.A.M., a business unit of Ebix, Inc. Any duplication or distribution of the information contained herein is strictly prohibited.